learn-co-curriculum/dsc-inheritance-lab/README.md

             print("I don't eat this!")
 ```

 Great!
-Now that we have our Abstract Superclass, we can begin building out the specific animal classes.
+Now that you have our Abstract Superclass, you can begin building out the specific animal classes.

 In the cell below, complete the `Elephant` class.
 This class should: